 Heart Fern Care

 If you reside in an area with climactic outdoor conditions that mimic those above, then heart fern may do well in an area outdoors, but for the rest of us, this little fern should grow in a terrarium or a shaded place in an atrium or greenhouse.
-Keep the temperature between 60-85 degrees F. (15-29 C.) with lower temps at night and high ones during the day.
+Keep the temperature between 60 and 85 degrees F. (15-29 C.) with lower temps at night and high ones during the day.
 Increase the humidity level by keeping a gravel filled drainage tray beneath the fern.

-Heart fern care also tells us that this evergreen perennial needs well-draining soil that is fertile, moist and humus rich.
-A mix of clean aquarium charcoal, one part sand, two parts humus and two parts garden soil (with a bit of fir bark for both drainage and moisture) is recommended.
+Heart fern care also tells us that this evergreen perennial needs well-draining soil that is fertile, moist, and humus rich.
+A mix of clean aquarium charcoal, one part sand, two parts humus, and two parts garden soil (with a bit of fir bark for both drainage and moisture) is recommended.